Is the Total Patient Care Model Right for Your Facility?

 - Functional factors: Patient acuity level, hospital level of care, size of facility or unit

-Even after taking these characteristics into account, knowing which level of care is right for a particular patient can be challenging.
+Even after taking these characteristics into account, knowing which care framework is right for a particular patient population can be challenging.
 Understanding benefits and drawbacks of total patient care nursing can help you decide if it’s the right staffing model for your facility.

 Total Patient Care Model Advantages and Disadvantages

 As with any care model, total patient care may not be appropriate for every situation or setting.
-However, here are some general advantages and disadvantages associated with this model.
+However, there are some general advantages and disadvantages associated with this model:

 |